-The unveiling of iOS 13 at WWDC this week came with a lot of great stuff to get psyched about.
-But two things, in particular, caught the ear of every AirPods owners in the crowd.
+With iOS 13 and iPadOS, there’s a lot of great stuff to get psyched about.
+But two things in ioS 13/iPadOS, in particular, caught the ear of every AirPods owners in the crowd.

-The second-generation AirPods only came out in March, and already Apple is announcing new features for them!
-Alongside all the other updates coming to your iPhone with iOS 13 in the Fall.
+The second-generation AirPods only came out in March 2019, and already Apple announced new features for them!
+These changes are alongside all the other exciting updates that come when you update your iPhone with iOS 13 and iPad with iPadOS.

 It’s definitely an exciting time to be in the Apple ecosystem.

 - 1 Notifications are even better with iOS 13 and iPadOS!

 - 2 Want to share your music?
 How to use AirPods new shared listening feature!

 - 2.1 Connect two sets of AirPods to one iPhone and share whatever you’re listening to with a friend

 - 2.2 And yes, Audio sharing is compatible with AirPods 1st generation (and later)